Peterbilt vs Kenworth: Which is Better?

 Kenworth offers an aerodynamic design, great fuel efficiency, tech-infused productivity features, solid maneuverability, and a lower upfront cost.

-Comfort | Peterbilt: Spacious Cabin | Kenworth: Aerodynamic Design |
+COMFORT | Peterbilt: Spacious Cabin | Kenworth: Aerodynamic Design |

-Fuel Efficiency | Kenworth: Aerodynamic Better Mileage | Less Critical Due to Shorter Distances |
+FUEL EFFICIENCY | Kenworth: Aerodynamic Better Mileage | Kenworth: Less Critical Due to Short Distances |

-Visibility | Kenworth: Better Sightlines | Kenworth: Enhanced Visibility Helps with Urban Driving |
+VISIBILITY | Kenworth: Better Sightlines | Kenworth: Enhanced Visibility Helps Urban Driving |

-Design | Peterbilt: Classic, Luxurious Style | Peterbilt: Aesthetic Appeal Means More than High MPG |
+DESIGN | Peterbilt: Classic Style | Peterbilt: Aesthetic Appeal Over Max MPG |

-Upfront Cost | Kenworth: More Affordable | Kenworth: Cost-effective for Fleet Owners |
+UPFRONT COST | Kenworth: More Affordable | Kenworth: Cost-Effective for Fleet Owners |

 Short-haul driving prioritizes: